-Last week at Mitchel Field, Richard “Big Daddy” Salgado brought his two communities together for an unforgettable week of football, fun, and memories with the help of local high school coaches from Floral Park Memorial and Sewanhaka high schools.
+Recently at Mitchel Field, Richard “Big Daddy” Salgado brought his two communities together for an unforgettable week of football, fun, and memories with the help of local high school coaches from Sewanhaka Central High School District schools.

 Salgado’s first community is his hometown.
 Raised in New Hyde Park, the 48-year-old former pro said he wanted to “give back to the kids from the same neighborhoods that we grew up in.”
 After his football career ended, Salgado became an insurance advisor, and is now the founder and CEO of Coastal Advisors LLC.

 His second community is his work.
 With a list of clients that resembles an All-Star team, Salgado had no problem bringing talent and celebrity to the First Annual Big Daddy Youth Football Camp.

 More than 80 local youths attended, led by local high school coaches, including Mike Spina, alongside the pros.

 “I want [the kids] to experience every aspect of the football game,” he said.
 All of the campers learned football fundamentals, from tackling to kicking and receiving.
 Like the campers, he enjoyed working with the professional players and coaches.
 “It’s a great experience.
 I can learn a lot from these guys,” he said.

 One professional coach Salgado worked with is New York Jets special teams coordinator Thomas McGaughey.
 McGaughey was teaching the campers how to properly get a foot on the ball for a kick.
 He wanted campers to, “start with the basics, build that foundation ... so as they get older they can build on that foundation,” he said.
 “It’s a matter of (coaches) coming together for a common cause and helping these kids.”